Are you planning a camping trip to Lofoten and wondering what the rules for wild camping in Lofoten are?

 ✅ Consider using the official campsites.

-✅ Before pitching your tent outside a designated campsite, ensure you are not camping in a restricted area.
+✅ Before pitching your tent outside a designated campsite, make sure that you are not camping in a restricted area.

 ✅ Even if the map says that you are good, you might still be about to pitch your tent on cultivated land.
 Talk to the locals and respect their answers.